 - 5.1.1.1 Members must provide full and factual information on products, without misrepresentation or exaggeration.
 Statements must be accurate and complete.
-They should not be misleading, either directly or by implication. - 5.1.1.2 With respect to their promotional activities, Members agree to comply with all applicable provisions of Health Canada (HC) regulations, the Code of Advertising Acceptance of the Pharmaceutical Advertising Advisory Board (PAAB) and the Code of Advertising Standards of Advertising Standards Canada (ASC).
-A breach of the PAAB and/or ASC Codes or Health Canada Guidelines may be deemed by the IPRC to be a breach of this Code. - 5.1.1.3 Occasional reasonable meals/refreshments may be offered in connection with promotional presentations by Member employees to Health Care Professionals and other Stakeholders attending the presentation.5 www.hc-sc.gc.ca/fn-an/legislation/acts-lois/act-loi_reg-eng.php
+They should not be misleading, either directly or by implication. - 5.1.1.2 With respect to their promotional activities, Members agree to comply with all applicable provisions of Health Canada (HC) regulations,2 the Code of Advertising Acceptance of the Pharmaceutical Advertising Advisory Board (PAAB)3 and the Code of Advertising Standards of Advertising Standards Canada (ASC)4.
+A breach of the PAAB and/or ASC Codes or Health Canada Guidelines may be deemed by the IPRC to be a breach of this Code5. - 5.1.1.3 Occasional reasonable meals/refreshments may be offered in connection with promotional presentations by Member employees to Health Care Professionals and other Stakeholders attending the presentation6.